 “I had moments of such intense anger, which got me in trouble at school.
 I resented other people who seemed to have a perfect family life.
 I’d look at people around me and think how are they this happy?
 It’s not fair.

 “My home life was very tumultuous.
 My mum couldn’t be the rock she had always been.
-My two older brothers seemed to go in opposite directions; one wouldn’t talk to anyone and would just disappear, and the other would get aggressive all the time.
-It felt like there wasn’t really a space for me there, or anyone to talk to.
+It often felt like there wasn’t really anyone I could talk to.
 When you’re young, you want all your parents’ attention.
 You want to talk about how unfair it is on you.
 But it must have been so hard for my mum to deal with that, on top of her own grief and responsibilities such as sorting out the funeral.
 Lots of people started coming around the house to keep her company and help out, so it felt like I could never have her to myself.

 “My mum got referred to Cavendish by her GP, and when she found out about the Young People’s Service, she thought it would be perfect for me.
 We’d come to the centre together, and whilst my mum had counselling, I’d go for therapy as well.
 I remember the room being huge – or at least, it seemed huge to me at the time!
 The therapy I received was all about working through what was happening in quite a subtle way.
 The things we talked about weren’t what I expected – my therapist would ask me questions like “what are you friends like?” and “what do you like the most in your life?”
 She’d encourage me to draw them, even just with stick figures.
 I didn’t make the connection at the time, but she was helping me to think about and tap into my support network.
 It drew my attention to what made me happy, who I had around me, and who I could turn to.
 My sessions were a chance to talk about my life, and feel listened to.
 My therapist gave me her full attention, which is what I really needed at the time.